confluentinc/cp-demo/docs/index.rst

          kafka1            | 	super.users = User:admin;User:mds;User:superUser;User:ANONYMOUS

 #.
 Verify that LDAP user ``appSA`` (which is not a super user) can consume messages from topic ``wikipedia.parsed``.
-Notice that it is configured to authenticate to brokers with mTLS and authenticate to Schema Registry with LDAP.
+Notice that it is configured to authenticate to brokers with mTLS and authenticate to |sr| with LDAP.

    .. sourcecode:: bash